Solla/DualSense2Xbox/README.md

 If you feel the feedback is awkward, please select the weapons once again.

-Besides, the program doesn't handle the error when the cable is loose, and GTA V will be freeze for a while.
+The program doesn't handle the error when the cable is loose, and GTA V will be freeze for a while.

 Make sure your cable is secure before using this program.